Skip to content

 Compare manual traffic

-Staff should be able to see if calls, emails and message orders are actually reducing for the customer groups moved online.
+Staff must be able to see if calls, emails and message orders are actually reducing for the customer groups moved online.

 App proof depends on customer habit, not launch noise.